TheGameCreators/FPS-Creator-Classic/readme.txt

 freeemplacement - frees the player from the fire arc. cullevenifimmobile=x where x=1 system will include immobile object in cull system, normally exluded to account for windows and doors.

+V19

+cull fix
+tweaks and fixes for scaling
+plrweaponidle (condition) - returns true if the player weapon is idle. plrweaponnotidle (condition) - returns true if the player weapon is not idle.
+Speed tweak
+plraccuracymult=x.
+Modifiers the player accuracy by x% entityaccuracymult=x Modifiers the entity accuracy by x%

 V1.1.8
 ------